Create a Website Account - Manage notification subscriptions, save form progress and more.

 If, in the past, you were given or received a notice to appear in court for a hearing on a specific date and time for a misdemeanor criminal offense, a misdemeanor traffic offense, or a felony offense and you didn't appear, a bench warrant was issued for your arrest.
 You must appear for arraignment either in St. Joseph at the courthouse or in Niles at the South County Building.
 Call the court at 269- 982-8682 in St. Joseph or 269-684-5274 in Niles.
 You may be arrested at any time prior to arraignment.

-Appear in person on or before your extension due date and explain the situation to the traffic clerk who may refer you to a magistrate.
-Second extensions are not granted over the phone without extenuating circumstances.
+Appear in person on or before your extension due date and explain the situation to the enforcement officer.